 (think The Sun

-editor-in-chief and Manipulative Bastard
+) tabloid editor and Manipulative Bastard

 - Breaking Speech: By Saltum, when Kasper and Nyborg are successively forced to come to his office and apologize for antagonizing him.